 It turned out as a boon to marketers, media companies, and brands to attract visitors and increase their income.

 - According to Facebook, there have been around more than 3.5 billion live broadcasts in 2018.
 Since 2016, Facebook Live broadcasts doubled every year.

 - Out of 5 Facebook videos, 1 will go live i.e. 20% of all videos on Facebook are live.
 This Facebook Live broadcasts daily watch time grew by 4x.

-- The majority of the Facebook broadcasters are from Europe, South East Asia, Brazil and the East Coast of the United States.
+- The majority of the Facebook broadcasters are from Europe, South East Asia, Brazil, and the East Coast of the United States.

 - In 2017, Facebook Live average watch time was 34.5 minutes a day.
 Also, 5% of Facebook live broadcasts happened inside the groups.
 Only 4% of broadcasts happened in closed groups.

-- In U.S. Facebook Live stood out as the most viewed video platform with 17% view rate in 2017 even though YouTube got 1 billion viewing hours a week and got view rate of 16%.
+- In U.S. Facebook Live stood out as the most viewed video platform with a 17% view rate in 2017 even though YouTube got 1 billion viewing hours a week and got a view rate of 16%.
 Snapchat and Twitter got 12% view rates.
-Wyzowl surveyed 570 unique respondents in December 2017 and reported that 34% of marketers used Facebook Live in 2017 with 81% get benefited with Facebook Live.
+Wyzowl surveyed 570 unique respondents in December 2017 and reported that 34% of marketers used Facebook Live in 2017 with 81% get benefited from Facebook Live.

 - In 2016, Facebook Live videos are watched thrice more than recorded videos as reported by Facebook Newsroom.

 - Mercedes-Benz was the top publisher on Facebook Live in 2016, with 38 streaming videos.